alexocode/talks/tech/quality/testing/presentation.md

 - Test parts working together
 - Black box testing
-- Does not care about inner workings
+- Have no assumptions about inner workings
+- Only test input and output of the system

 ^
+~20%
 Relevant, but we'll focus on

 ---